glennblock/splunk-sdk-csharp-pcl-hold/README.md

 ## License

-The Splunk SDK for C# PCL is licensed under the Apache License 2.0.
+The Splunk SDK for C# is licensed under the Apache License 2.0.
 Details can be found in the LICENSE file.